sbk-codes/uptime-checker/readme.md

 4. Command to execute
    - Command to run when site is down
-   - Example for Heroku: `heroku restart -a myapp`
+   - Example for Heroku: `heroku ps:restart -a myapp`
+   - Example for Build: `bld ps:restart --app=myapp`
    - Leave empty for no action

 Example: